Jflo25/exam/README.md

 Create the closest possible clone of [this website](https://www.geico.com/).

 ### Submitting your work

-At the end of the allotted time, `commit` and then push your work to your forked GitHub repo.
-Then, submit a pull request from your fork to the branch named after your GitHub username.
-Make sure you pull request into your branch name, **not** into the `main` branch.
-If you need help submitting a pull request, just post in the Slack help desk channel.
+`commit` and then push your work to your forked GitHub repo.
+Once done message Bashiri and schedule a follow up call [here](https://calendly.com/100kcoder/coaching-call) for 3 days after the day you completed the exam.